-Applicant's Response: The use will not exceed the proposed use.
+Applicant's Response: The proposed use has been adequately planned for this location.

 Staff analysis: The CUP should not exceed the adopted level of service for potable water or wastewater.
-Potable water and sewer capacity were approved during building permit (22BC23633) review.
+Potable water and sewer capacity were approved during building permit (22BC17417) review.